RussBaz/WebFrame/README.md

 // just call the method again to receive a fresh copy let serviceProvider = app.GetServiceProvider ()

+// To access the inbuilt logger before the host is built
+// For more details check the host logging section app.Log

 // If you need to execute something before and after the server runs
 // You can add on start and on stop hooks
 // The hook is a function that takes an instance of App and returns an unit